0xSpraggins/hacking-ethernaut/README.md

 Problem: Gain ownership of the contract.

 Vulnerability: Making sure tx.origin is not the sender is the only guard against changing ownership.
-This can easily be bypassed by creating a smart contract that calls the change owner function therfore making tx.orgin != msg.sender true and changing contract ownership.
+This can easily be bypassed by creating a smart contract that calls the change owner function therefore making tx.orgin != msg.sender true and changing contract ownership.

 ### Level 5: Token